 The children will have the opportunity to develop their representational skills whilst using a variety of media.
 During daily singing sessions children will learn a range of new songs.
-They will have the opportunity to explore the different sounds that can be made with musical instruments and begin to recognise how sounds made can be changed.
+They will have the opportunity to explore the different sounds that can be made with musical instruments and experiment with changing sounds.
 The children will have free access to imaginative play areas, which allows them to draw on their previous experiences.